 3. GraphQL APIs

-GraphQL APIs have gained popularity in recent years due to their flexibility and efficiency.
-Unlike traditional REST APIs, which expose predefined endpoints, GraphQL allows clients to specify the exact data they need, reducing the amount of data transferred over the network.
-With GraphQL, developers can define a schema that describes the available data and operations, enabling efficient queries and mutations.
-This type of API is particularly useful in situations where multiple data sources need to be consolidated or when the client has varying data requirements.
+GraphQL APIs have become fashionable in the recent past due to their adaptability and effectiveness.
+In contrast to conventional REST APIs which have preset endpoints, GraphQL enables clients to ask for what they really need thus lessening the amount of data that is sent over the network.
+With GraphQL, developers can design a schema that describes the available data and operations hence making efficient queries and mutations possible.
+It is especially useful in cases where various data sources need to be integrated or when there are different levels of client’s data requirements.

 4. Real-Time APIs

-Note: It is important to choose the right API type for your specific use case, taking into consideration factors like security requirements, scalability, and the desired level of control over data exchange.
+Note: Choose the right API type for your use case.
+Take into account security requirements, scalability, and how much control you want over data exchange.

 How to Use an API

-3. Making HTTP requests: Interacting with an API involves sending HTTP requests to specific endpoints.
-These endpoints represent different functionalities or data sets that the API offers.
-The most common types of requests are GET, POST, PUT, and DELETE.
-The GET request is used to retrieve data, while POST, PUT, and DELETE are used to create, update, or delete resources respectively.
+Making HTTP requests: Work with API can be described as an exchange of HTTP requests with specific endpoints.
+These are two entirely distinct sets of endpoints that indicate the various capabilities in terms of functionalities or data that the API provides.
+The GET, POST, PUT and DELETE methods are frequently used when making requests to the server.
+GET request is used to request data while POST, PUT and DELETE are used to new, modify and delete resource respectively.

 API Best Practices